markhedleyjones/container-magic/README.md

 ## Key Features

 * **YAML configuration** - Single source of truth for your container setup
+* **Transparent execution** - Run commands in container from anywhere in your repo with path translation
 * **Custom commands** - Define commands once, use in both dev and prod
 * **Smart features** - GPU, display (X11/Wayland), and audio support
 * **Multi-stage builds** - Separate base, development, and production stages